sunyeetu/psiral-HTM/HOWTO.md

 ## Chance

-Throw the dice and let *Chance* determines what type of action you can do next.
+Throw the dice and let *Chance* determines what happens next.

 Side | Action | Description
 -----|--------|-----------------